 Your mental approach to the things you do can have everything to do with your success or failure.
-The way that you think about everything from setting goals to learning actual skills directly affects how you will perform any number of tasks.
-This is especially true when it comes to practicing improvisation.
+In fact, the way that you think about things like setting goals, learning new skills, or creating routines directly affects how successful you’ll be – and this is especially true when it comes to practicing jazz improvisation.

-Both give us a surprisingly different perspective of the same music and in turn, can be useful in many different ways.
+Both give you a surprisingly different perspective of the same music, and both can be useful in reaching your goals in different ways.

 A macro view vs. a micro view

 First, let’s take a look at what we mean by “macro” and “micro” thinking.